I took a couple of days to recover from the whirlwind of the last two weeks, and wanted to wrap up my thoughts on Tomás’ latest visit:

 Stabilility in tango shoes comes from attaching the insole, outsole, and heel with both glue and nails throughout.

-Tango shoes are built to be balanced, meaning that if you stand them up alone on a surface, they shouldn’t tip over or list to one side.
+Tango shoes are built to be balanced, meaning that if you stand them up alone on a surface, they shouldn’t tip over or lean to one side.

 Investing in quality tango shoes means that they are more stable and less likely to pinch you.
 They should fit you well right out of the box.
 (However, I’ve found that “sparkly” material and patent leather break in more slowly.
 The upside is that these materials keep their shape for longer.)